-What better place to spend a year of service than in the beautiful “Sunshine State?”
-Not only will you soak in ample amounts of sunlight, but you also will be surrounded by some of the best Cuban food in the country.
-You haven’t experienced a Cuban sandwich until you tried one from Josh’s Deli, a local deli with a “homey” vibe located on the surfside.
-If you like elements of Korean and Peruvian cuisine infused in your Cuban dishes, then try a Cuban bibimbap bowl.
+Or if you like elements of Korean and Peruvian cuisine infused in your Cuban dishes, try a bibimbap bowl.
 This Miami staple is a perfect mixture of rice, frita, vegetables, kimchee, and fried egg that is big enough for you and a teammate to share.

-If Cuban food is not your jam, have no worries!
-Miami offers a plethora of other foods such as: southern treasures like fried chicken and waffles, tastes of the Caribbean like plantains and Jamaican beef patties, and American delights like juicy burgers and spicy wings.
+Miami also offers tastes of the South like fried chicken and waffles, Caribbean delicacies like plantains and Jamaican beef patties and inexpensive staples like spicy chicken wings.

-Besides being known for their amazing cheese dip, Little Rock has a bounty of amazing dishes to choose from.
-Food Network says, Little Rock has become a “secret foodie city” for locals and visitors.
+Besides being known for amazing cheese dip, Little Rock has a bounty of dishes to choose from.
+In fact, Food Network says Little Rock has become a “secret foodie city.”
 From gourmet pizzas to country-fried steak, it’s a one-stop shop for all your food cravings.

-Stop by The Root Café and dine on a curry chicken salad while munching on some sweet potato fries.
+Check out The Root Café for a pork sausage biscuit or a delicious donut muffin.
 In the mood for a tasty treat?
-Check out Loblolly Creamery, a Little Rock favorite for homemade ice cream with creative flavors such as honey-green tea and blackberry-sweet corn.
+Check out Loblolly Creamery, a Little Rock favorite for homemade ice cream with creative flavors such as Arkansas mud and honey lavender.

+Or try deep dish pizza at Lou Malnati’s that really looks like a pizza pie.
 Need a snack while working on your lesson plans?
-Grab a handful of Garrett Popcorn, the best flavored popcorn in the country.
-It’s so good, people travel to Chicago just to bring home a bag of the sweet and salty mix.
+Grab a handful of Garrett Popcorn—it’s so good, people travel to Chicago just to bring home a bag of the sweet and salty mix.